-8.2.
-Publication and communication
+8.2 Publication and communication

-The root certification authority publishes a certificate policy and a certification practice statement, which are available on the websites www.vaestorekisterikeskus.fi and www.fineid.fi.
+The root certification authority publishes a certificate policy and a certification practice statement, which are available on the website at https://dvv.fi/en/certificate-policy.

 The root certification authority's public specifications pertaining to the production of certificates can be obtained from the same websites.